What is The Mexico Journey®?

 Manufacturers have numerous tax incentive programs--both domestic like the IMMEX program with VAT Certification, or international like the USMCA and other trade agreements.
 These provide critical cost savings, but also include strict compliance mandates.

 "Understanding VAT in Mexico isn’t just about compliance—it’s a strategic opportunity.
-With the right structure and certifications, manufacturers can significantly improve cash flow and reduce tax exposure through proper VAT reimbursement mechanisms."
+With the right structure and certifications, certain businesses can significantly improve cash flow and reduce tax exposure through proper VAT reimbursement mechanisms."

 Arturo Quintero, Finance Director